jazlannnn/Bird_Species/README.md

 # Bird Species Classification Application

-Project Overview: During my 3rd semester, my colleagues and I developed a Bird Species Classification Application using Convolutional Neural Networks (CNN).
+Project Overview: During my 3rd semester of Degree, my colleagues and I developed a Bird Species Classification Application using Convolutional Neural Networks (CNN).
 This application was designed to accurately classify bird images into five distinct species: Broadbill, Eagle, Owl, Parrot, and Woodpecker.
 The image dataset consisted of 560 images, with 420 images used for training and 140 for testing, ensuring a balanced and comprehensive approach to model development and evaluation.